Dust sub-millimetre emission in green valley galaxies

-Simulated galaxies are assumed to have a disc-like interstellar medium (ISM), while the stellar component is organized into a disc and a bulge.
-Both the stellar and ISM discs follow a radial and vertical exponential profile, meaning the density of the disc is given by

-where $r$ and $z$ are the radial and vertical coordinate, while $r_{\rm d}$ and $z_{\rm d}$ the respective scale lengths of the exponential profiles.
+Simulated galaxies are assumed to have a disc-like interstellar medium (ISM), while the stellar component is organised into a disc and a bulge.
+Both the stellar and ISM discs follow a radial and vertical exponential profile, meaning the density of the disc is given by where $r$ and $z$ are the radial and vertical coordinates, and $r_{\rm d}$ and $z_{\rm d}$ the respective scale lengths of the exponential profiles.
 The scale length radii of the stellar and ISM discs are predictions from the SAM (note that these values usually differ).
 For both cases, we set the scale height to $0.1$ of the scale radius.
 The stellar bulge is assumed to have a King profile, with its core radius derived from the half-mass radius predicted by the SAM.